r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Shuten-Douji:**

-Well, it's not like {(M) he's /(F) she's} dying or anything.
+Well, it's not like [♂ he's /♀ she's] dying or anything.
 Although, it does feel like there's some kind of magical energy here...

 **Shuten-Douji:**